 Literature has its own internal struggles, struggles informed by opposing schools of thought, by tensions between organic and traditional intellectuals, by different sites of use.
 Literature can also contribute to struggles in society and processes of social change.
 The same goes for poetry.

-Against a backdrop of a massive mobilisation for social change, huge swathe of writers in South Africa – the ones seeking to use their writing as a part of a transformative arts practice – have experienced the contestation at both levels.
+Against a backdrop of a massive mobilisation for social change, huge swathes of writers in South Africa – the ones seeking to use their writing as a part of a transformative arts practice – have experienced the contestation at both levels.
 This contestation occurred in the context of the epic struggle on the southern tip of Africa to overcome oppression – South Africa’s black majority denied the vote, confined to a limited area of land, movement restricted, economically excluded, seeing the wealth of the country extracted in ways that impoverished them and the country, etc – and to fight for justice.

 Given its historical trajectory and the strong global patterns in the economic exploitation prevalent in SA, that struggle can rightly be cast as a decolonization struggle.
 However, until the recent upsurge of student protest and resistance, this term has not been widely used in South Africa.
 The book being reviewed is itself a part of the reassertion of that characterization.